DevSecNinja/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

 ---

 # Threads Case Study - PThreads
+## PThreads
+PThreads is short for POSIX Threads while POSIX means *Portable Operating System Interface*.
+It's intend is to increase interoperability between threads.
+PThreads specifies the syntax and semantics of the operations.

 ## PThread Creation
 To represent threads, pthreads supports a `pthread_t` data type.
 Variables of this type will be uniquely identified by an identifier and will describe a thread.